fresh-creations/tammy/README.md

 ## Quick start
 For a quick start:
 1. Make sure to install ffmpeg and libsndfile `sudo apt-get install ffmpeg libsndfile1` and [git-lfs](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).
-2. In the directory where you will be cloning this repo, run `git lfs install`
 3. Clone this repo
 4. In the newly created `tammy` directory, run `git lfs pull`
 5. Install tammy by running `pip install .`